Congratulations to two CPS students for their teams making it to the semifinalist round in the 2021 GW New Venture Competition (NVC).

 - Brookklin Brown (CPS MPS '22 in political management) and her non-GW affiliated business partner, Marylynn Jones, made the semifinals for their P.E.E.C.E Homes proposal in the Social Ventures track.
 P.E.E.C.E.
 Homes is a real estate venture determined to supply affordable, energy-efficient homes for underserved communities in Baltimore City.

 - Robin Spicer (CPS MPS '21 in strategic public relations), and her non-GW affiliated business partner, Kirk A. Blouin, made the semifinals for their Beauty Spice proposal in the New Ventures track.
-Beauty Spice is a clean skincare brand created to address the needs of ageing Black women 40-65.
+Beauty Spice is a clean skincare brand created to address the needs of aging Black women 40-65.
 Brand launches 'hero category' in feminine treatment.

 The 36 semifinalist teams, divided between the Technology, New, and Social tracks, will now be preparing to pitch their ventures in front of a judging panel.
 This year the teams are competing to win $500,000 in prizes, including $160,000 in cash.